 Are all your smoke detectors working?
 Do your members know where the emergency exits are?
 Do you have a protocol in place for natural disasters or intruders?
 Most people don’t want to think of the worst that can happen, but when you are managing church facilities, you must plan for emergencies.

 You may have heard a lot about energy efficiency in recent years.
 Saving energy isn’t just good for the environment, it’s also good for saving your church money.
 If you have an older building, this can be a challenge, but with some upgrades you could be using less energy.

 Consider replacing lighting, HVAC systems, or roofing for maximum energy efficiency.
 Put together a plan for how to conserve energy as a congregation.
 Perhaps you could coordinate event schedules better, so that you are not paying to heat a half-empty church or unused classrooms.
 Or you could install timed sensors in the bathrooms so that members don’t accidentally leave the lights on and waste energy.
-If your church doesn’t already use energy saving measures, now is a good time to implement them.
+If you don’t already use energy saving measures for churches, now is a good time to implement them.

 Cleaning Hard-to-Reach Places

 It doesn’t have to be a church spring cleaning.
 But at least once a year, you should plan to give your church a thorough cleaning.
 Some difficult areas to maintain include light fixtures, ceilings, windows, doors, and the area under pews or other fixed seating.
 A complete cleaning really does make a difference in your church’s appearance, so consider hiring a professional or renting necessary equipment.